OpenATO/website/pages/conduct.md

 ---
 title: Code of conduct
-description: ATO ASAP code of conduct.
+description: OpenATO code of conduct.
 permalink: /conduct

 layout: post

 ---

-The ATO ASAP community is dedicated to providing a harassment-free experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, or religion.
+The OpenATO community is dedicated to providing a harassment-free experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, or religion.
 We do not tolerate harassment of participants in any form.

-This code of conduct applies to all ATO ASAP sponsored spaces, including our blog, mailing lists, and wiki, as well as any other spaces that ATO ASAP hosts, both online and off.
-Anyone who violates this code of conduct may be sanctioned or expelled from these spaces at the discretion of the ATO ASAP Anti-Abuse Team.
+This code of conduct applies to all OpenATO sponsored spaces, including our blog, mailing lists, and wiki, as well as any other spaces that OpenATO hosts, both online and off.
+Anyone who violates this code of conduct may be sanctioned or expelled from these spaces at the discretion of the OpenATO Anti-Abuse Team.

-Some ATO ASAP-sponsored spaces may have additional rules in place, which will be made clearly available to participants.
+Some OpenATO-sponsored spaces may have additional rules in place, which will be made clearly available to participants.
 Participants are responsible for knowing and abiding by these rules.
 Definitions

 Harassment includes: